akimaliiev/Discourse_and_Grammar/README.md

 ## ✅ Code Quality

-- Strong TypeScript practices
+- Strong TypeScript execution.
-- Modular, reusable component design
+- Modular and reusable component design.
-- Shared hooks and services
+- Shared hooks and services.
-- Descriptive, clean Git commits
+- Descriptive and clean Git commits.

 ## ⚡ Performance Optimization

-- Memoized tree rendering
+- Memorized tree renders.
-- Lazy-loading of resource-heavy components
+- Lazy-loaded component for resources.
-- Optimized parsing cycles and AI API calls
+- Using fewest parsing cycles and API calls to the AI.

 ## 🔐 Security

-- JWT securely managed in context
+- JWT handled securely in context.
-- Supabase RLS ensures user-level data access
+- Supabase RLS limits user-level access to their data.
-- No sensitive data stored locally
+- No sensitive data saved locally.

 ---